lkodinsson/MARS/Basic/PHB.md

 ## Advanced Skills

 Unlike basic skills, a character must be at least trained in an advanced skill to use it.
-There are six core advanced skills: *contacts*, *knowledge*, *lore*, *medicine*, *sleight*, and *wild empathy*.
+There are seven core advanced skills: *contacts*, *craft*, *knowledge*, *lore*, *medicine*, *sleight*, and *wild empathy*.
 All additional types of skills, such as combat skills, spellcasting skills, and languages are all considered advanced skills.
 Depending on the genre, setting, or specific adventure there could be any number of additional advanced skills available to players.

 ### Contacts (RES)

 Sometimes you just know someone who can get what you need done, and if you don't, maybe you know how to find one.
 In a city or town there's always that somebody.
 This skill can be used to find people in urban areas where tracking them with perception can't get the job done.
 It is likely that this task may involve bribes or threats.
 This skill can also be used to determine if you already have an existing rapport with newly introduced non-player characters.

+## Craft (INT)

+Someone must create all the items and artifacts that you use, and that someone could even be you.
+This skill is used for a wide variety of item crafting.
+It can be used to create both specialized and everyday normal items.

+This skill requires that you have a toolkit dedicated to the type of craft work you want to pursue (or a workshop containing those tools), and most importantly, a background, archetype, or other form of skillset that pertains to the type of items you are crafting.
+If you do not possess some measure of these things, someone who does can provide you with the means to do so.
+The specifics of item crafting can be complicated and require the use of a calculator.

+Various settings will have different ways to apply special modifiers to various items.
+In the fantasy setting this extends to applying magical effects to items, while in a modern or sci-fi setting this may mean technological advancements to items.
+These processes work simarly to normal item crafting but have additional costs associated with their modifiers.

+Click [here](/Basic/ItemCrafting.md) to go the page dedicated to item crafting.
+Click [here](/Fantasy/MagicItemCrafting.md) to go the page dedicated to magic item crafting.

 ### Knowledge (INT)